BlaireLeone/bulma-clean-theme/trashlands-review.md

 This could be on purpose - to show how stagnant and demoralizing the characters find this world; however, as a reader, I found it disappointing and dissatisfying.
 Especially because her characters are so interesting and unique, and her ability to create a mood, seem like the perfect building blocks for convinvingly documenting the character's emotional progress.

-**Plotholes**
+***Character Plot Holes***

-I won't detail all the plotholes here, but it is safe to say that the plot wouldn't hold water.
+I won't detail all the plot holes here, but it is safe to say that the plot wouldn't hold water.
 Some of plot holes were easily discernable in the character's motivations - while reading, I would think about how bizaare it was for a character to do this or that.
 Like for Miami to leave the city with all his savings, of which he apparently had a lot, and pay Coral most of it, to look for a small plastic item in the sea of trash, and then suddenly leave, having accomplished none of his original goals.
 It seemed nonsensical - existing only to help Coral resolve her issues.

 Other parts of the book applied sitcom logic (how can Jerry Seinfeld afford the nice Upper Manhattan apartment as an only mildly successful comedian?).
 I found myself thinking how it was that Trillium, a tattoo artist, was making enough from his work to account for one and a half people.
 As Mr. Fall didn't bring make any money and Coral could only bring in so much through as a picker, did his work amount to enough that his time shouldn't be spent on another money-making venture?
 Was the tattoo business really that successful in a post-apocalytic world, when most of the tattoos he gave were names of fleeting amores, and not even of a spiritual or religious significance?
 The author explains it away by saying the strip club was enough to provide a steady stream of customers, but I wasn't convinced, especially from how much it emphasized that Trashlands is a complex networkd of trash-lined corridors and manholes - nearly impossible to navigate as a stranger let alone a drunk one in the dark.

-**Universal World Building**
+ ***World Building Plot Holes***

 As I said earlier, the premise - that of a plastic-driven world - is different and interesting.
 However, it does much of the heavy lifting for the world building, as ultimately, the author is unable to flesh out this concept thoroughly.
 Plastic acts as currency, but where does the plastic go one traded?
 It seems that some people find the plastic useful for daily life, but I find it hard to believe that people in a junkyard wouldn't find scraps of other metals or materials to use instead.
 Which then gets to - where does the plastic go once it's been traded?
 We know plastic factories are still active in this world (since Shanghai, Coral's son was taken there), and that the quality of the plastic was low.
 So then why only trade big pieces of high quality plastic?
 It seems that the best way to maintain plastic as a currency is to value it by its weight.
 The factories could easily take buckets of plastic pellets.
 If the plastic pieces are being broken down and refurbished into something else, why not take tiny particles?